Henry the Younger of Poděbrady

 Henry the Younger of Poděbrady (also: Henry the Younger of Münsterberg; Heinrich der Jüngere von Podiebrad or Heinrich d.
-J. von Münsterberg; Hynek Poděbrady or Hynek z Minstrberka; 18 May 1452, Prague – 1 July 1492, Poděbrady) was an Imperial Count and Count of Glatz.
+J. von Münsterberg; Hynek Poděbrady or Hynek z Minstrberka; 18 May 1452 – 1 July 1492) was an Imperial Count and Count of Glatz.
 From 1462 to 1471, he served as Duke of Münsterberg jointly with his older brothers Victor and Henry the Elder.
 He also ruled Duchy of Opava jointly with his brothers from 1465 to 1472.
 Henry the Younger, held at times the office of regent of Bohemia and is also known as an author.